 Take some time to determine your interest rate, and utilize that to calculate the amount of interest you will be paying on a monthly basis.
 You can always utilize a loan calculator to figure how your monthly payments will break out.

 As you’ll recall, interest is how lenders make their profits, so sometimes they’ll charge you penalty fees for fully repaying your loan early.
-However, at Helix by Kendall Bank, we have no penalties for early repayment.
+However, at Helix by Bank of Orrick, we have no penalties for early repayment.
 Why?
 Because we want you to pay your loan back as soon as possible.
 We want to help you succeed, and that means getting out of debt as quickly as possible.
 If you have the opportunity to pay off your personal loan early, it’s just common sense to do so, and we will never penalize you for it.
 In fact, unlike many lenders, we have NO early repayment penalties.
 This is what our customers love the most about Helix.
 They get the benefits of an installment loan, knowing they will be able to pay the loan back within a few months and save themselves high interest payments.

 Fixed vs. Variable APR